aistabci/abci-docs/en/docs/tips/remote-desktop.md

-# Remote desktop
+# Remote Desktop

 ## Overview

-This chapter describes using Remote Desktop.
+This page describes how to enable Remote Desktop on ABCI with VNC (Virtual Network Computing).
 By using Remote Desktop, you can use the GUI on compute nodes.

 ## Preparation